nippur72/rg-code/README.md

 - `softtabs` if set to true will insert spaces instead of tab characters
 - `wordwrap` will wrap the text onto the next line
 - `readonly` prevents the text from being changed
+- `onchange` fires when the text in the editor changes and is passed the value of the editor

 *This tag relies on Ace code editor.
 Ensure you have a script link to their code on the page. e.g.*